ansible/ansible/docs/docsite/rst/roadmap/ROADMAP_2_5.rst

 - Implements jsonrpc message passing for ansible-connection
 - Improve logging for ansible-connection
 - Improve stdout output for failures whilst using persistent connection
-- Create IOS-XR NetConf Plugin
+- Create IOS-XR NetConf Plugin and refactor iosxr modules to leverage netconf plugin
 - Refactor junos modules to use netconf plugin
+- Filters: Add a filter to convert XML response from a network device to JSON object.

 Documentation
 -------------